awsdocs/aws-doc-sdk-examples/dotnetv3/Glue/README.md

-# AWS Glue code examples for the AWS SDK for .NET v3
+# AWS Glue code examples for the AWS SDK for .NET (v3)

 ## Overview

-Examples in this folder show how to use AWS Glue with the AWS SDK for .NET.
+The examples in this folder show how to use AWS Glue with the AWS SDK for .NET.

 AWS Glue is a serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and